open access publication

 Keywords

-Argo floats, Argo observations, Atlantic, Biogeochemical‐Argo floats, North Atlantic, PP estimates, analysis, approach, area, availability, chlorophyll, column data, column observations, combination, data, data show, depth, differences, different combinations, distribution, estimates, estimation, field, float, information, large-scale patterns, latitudes, light availability, model approach, new phase, nitrate, nutricline, nutricline depth, nutrient availability, nutrient distribution, nutrient fields, nutrients, observations, ocean primary production, oligotrophic areas, patterns, phase, photosynthetic responses, primary production, production, relationship, remote sensing, response, results, satellite, sensing, shallow nutricline, show, significant structural differences, situ observations, structural differences, subsurface observations, surface observations, variability, vertical distribution, water column data, water column observations, water column primary production
+Argo, Argo floats, Argo observations, Atlantic, North, North Atlantic, PP estimates, analysis, approach, area, availability, biogeochemical Argo floats, chlorophyll, chlorophyll a, column data, column observations, combination, data, depth, differences, distribution, distribution of nutrients, estimate PP, estimation, estimation of oceanic primary production, field, floats, improved estimates, in situ observations, information, large-scale patterns, latitudes, light availability, model, modeling approach, nitrate, nutricline, nutricline depth, nutrient availability, nutrient distribution, nutrient fields, nutrients, observations, oceanic primary production, oligotrophic areas, phase, primary production, production, relationship, remote sensing, response to different combinations, results, results to estimates, satellite, sensing, shallow nutricline, significant structural differences, structural differences, subsurface, subsurface observations, surface, surface observations, variables, vertical distribution, vertical distribution of nutrients, vertically, water column PP, water column data, water column observations

 Funders